 - If your property is listed, you will require an application for listed building consent.

 - Make sure the solar panels are not sited so not to tarnish the overall appearance of the building.

 - When no longer needed for microgeneration, the solar panels should be removed.

 It is clear that solar panels are a highly attractive option for many homeowners due to a number of reasons.
-They are environmentally friendly, help you save money on your energy costs, help you make money long term, and there is little maintenance required.
+They are environmentally friendly, help you save money on your energy costs, help you make money long term, and there is little maintenance required, you just need to regularly inspect the panels, wirings, inverter, etc. for any damages.
 If you do decide to install solar panels, consult a structural engineer first and you can reap the benefits of solar energy for many years to come.